sdwyersec/COMP2110-Home-Automation-Dashboard/README.md

 - Change widget from dropdown, return to original toggled widget to check if turn(on/off) still present
 - Switch to original widget and toggle off if originally on or vice versa

+### Device Sensor Control Widget:
+- Fill in all required fields (Label, Type, Location) and submit the form.
+Verify that the device or sensor is created and visible within the Home overview widget.
+- Leave one or more required fields empty and attempt to submit.
+Confirm that an error message appears and submission is blocked.
+- Ensure the Location dropdown is correctly populated with options retrieved from the server.
+- After successful submission, check that the form fields reset to their default state.

 ### Home Overview Widget:
+- Load the dashboard while logged in and confirm that devices and sensors are displayed correctly, grouped by location.
+- Log out and reload the page.
+Confirm that a login alert is shown and no devices or sensors are loaded.
+- Click the "Delete" button on a device or sensor and verify that it disappears from the list and remains hidden after a page refresh.
+- Click an item's label to ensure an alert pops up displaying its label, type, and location.

 ### Carousel:
 - Use the left and right arrow buttons to navigate between widget pages.
 Confirm that panels slide smoothly with animation.